The seed-to-solution method for the Einstein constraints and the asymptotic localization problem: The seed-to-solution map: definition, existence, and asymptotic properties

 Based on a suitable iteration scheme, we are going to define a map $(g_1, h_1) \mapsto (g, h)$ that associates an actual solution $(g, h)$ to any seed data.
 We can think of $(g_1, h_1)$ as an ``approximate solution''.
 In Definition~\ref{def-aset}, we specified its decay at infinity as well as the decay enjoyed by the matter terms $\Hcal(g_1,h_1) - \Hstar$ and $\Mcal(g_1,h_1) - \Mstar$.
 We anticipate that the decay behavior of $(g, h)$ could be different from the one of $(g_1, h_1)$.
-Heuristically, in the course of the iterations defined in our proof, ``spurious waves" that lie in our seed data are ``propagated'' to infinity.
-This may have the effect of modifying the decay properties and, in particular, the ADM mass, as we prove it below.
-With this in mind, our analysis will proceed in two stages.
-We begin by establishing a rather general existence theory for tame data and by controlling the asymptotic behavior up to sub-critical level.
+Our analysis will proceed in two stages.
+We begin by establishing a rather general existence theory for tame data and by controlling the asymptotic behavior at any arbitrary sub-harmonic level.